How to file a New York annual report

 Understanding which filing category you fall into is crucial for maintaining compliance.
 If your organization does business in New York, you'll either submit a biennial statement with the Department of State or an annual CHAR500 with the Charities Bureau.

 Business corporations (both domestic and foreign) must submit a Biennial Statement every two years.
-Limited Liability Companies face the same biennial requirement, but starting in 2026, most will also need to handle ownership disclosures under the New York LLC Transparency Act.
-Professional corporations file the standard biennial statement while maintaining compliance with their professional licenses.
+Limited Liability Companies face the same biennial requirement, but starting in 2026, LLCs that meet the definition of "reporting company" under the NY LLC Transparency Act will also need to handle ownership disclosures or file an attestation of exemption.

 Some entities are exempt from these requirements: